How to draw scientific diagrams

 think about.
 If your website is like mine, a high proportion of your

-readers may be reading your pages not in English but in their own language,
+readers may be reading your pages not in English but

-automatically.
 If you write text on your artwork (as I've done in the top

 picture on this page), foreign language readers may not be able to